lightcastercoldheart/apollo/README.md

 >>> Contains version information of generated guide (look into Github branching system)
 >>> Provides information on available features for the guide (quiz, leaderboard, user tracking)
 >>> Provides information on relative generated guides (will be able to show if it is based off of a parent guide as well as its children guides)
+>>> Title subheaders will provide users with information on its parent guide / system guide (more on back-end information, maybe a tree that shows the parent-child system of the guide and their connections)

 >>2 - Linked Content Outline
 >>> Content throughought the guide is interlinked and opens up certain cards that contain the linked information on the outline
+>>> ??
+Linked outlines as a persistent popup menu for smaller screens?

 >>> This will act as the "anchor" or some sort of interactive table of contents that the user can click so they are directed to the content they need.